department-of-veterans-affairs/caseflow/docs/bat-team.md

 Sign up for Pager Duty.
 You will be on Pager Duty from 6AM-5PM EST during your 5 days on the Bat Team.

 The [Sentry](https://sentry.ds.va.gov) and [Looker](https://caseflow-looker.va.gov) diagnostic tools the team uses are hosted behind the VA's firewall.
 You may need to set up a SOCKS proxy server to access these tools.
+A quick setup guide may be found here: https://github.com/department-of-veterans-affairs/caseflow/blob/batteam-docs/docs/foxyproxy1.png

-Although this document was written specifically for the Intake team, it contains useful information, particularly for setting up your SOCKS proxy server: https://github.com/department-of-veterans-affairs/appeals-design-research/blob/master/Project%20Folders/Caseflow%20Projects/Intake/onboarding/oncall.md
+Although this document was written specifically for the Intake team, it contains useful information: https://github.com/department-of-veterans-affairs/appeals-design-research/blob/master/Project%20Folders/Caseflow%20Projects/Intake/onboarding/oncall.md